 1.2.
-Our deliveries, services and offers are exclusively based on these T&C in their valid version at the time of ordering.
-They are part of all the agreements we conclude with our customers (hereinafter referred to as “customer/they”) about the products—in particular goods, digital online or offline products and online services.
+Our supplies, services and offers are exclusively based on these T&C in the version which applies at the time the order is placed.
+They are part of all the agreements we conclude with our customers (hereinafter referred to as the “customer/you”) about the products we offer —in particular goods, digital online or offline products and online services.

 1.3.
 Deviations from these T&C require our express consent to become effective.

 1.4.
-We expressly reserve the right to future changes to these T&C.
+We expressly reserve the right to make future changes to these T&C.

 1.5.
 The minimum age for concluding a contract is 18.
-If the customer is a minor, the consent of their legal guardians (e.g., parents) is required.
+If the customer is a minor, the consent of a parent or legal guardian is required.

 1.6.
-Agreements about the delivery of physical items (e.g., books, text books, other print media, boxed trainers, CD-ROMs) are handled by our distribution centres,
+Contracts covering the supply of physical products (e.g. books, text books, other print media, boxed vocabulary training materials, CD-ROMs) are handled on behalf of PONS Langenscheidt GmbH by our distribution centres:

 The distribution centres dispatch and invoice goods on their own behalf.
 Questions about your order, should be directed to:

 1.7.
 These T&C do not apply to products featuring forwarding “to our partner shop”.
-These products are delivered according to the conditions mentioned on the website of that partner.
+These products are supplied according to the conditions mentioned on the website of that partner.

 1.8.
-The customer is a consumer if the purpose of the ordered deliveries and services cannot be largely attributed to their commercial or self-employed professional activity.
-A businessman, however, is any natural or legal person or legally responsible private company acting on behalf of their commercial or self-employed professional activity when concluding the contract.
+The customer is a consumer if the purpose of the ordered supplies and services cannot be largely attributed to a commercial or self-employed professional activity.
+A business entity, however, is any natural or legal person or incorporated partnership acting in pursuit of a commercial or self-employed professional activity when concluding the contract.

 2.1.
 The products by the brands PONS, Langenscheidt and Klett, which are presented in our online shop, e.g., on the www.pons.com, www.langenscheidt.com or www.klett-lerntraining.de websites, themselves do not constitute an offer to conclude a contract but are only an invitation to the customer to place an order.

 2.2.
-By clicking the “Add to Basket” button the customer can place the product into a virtual shopping basket.
-This action is non-binding and does not constitute an offer to enter into an agreement.
-The customer can click the basket icon in the website toolbar at any time to see the contents of their shopping basket.
-Here, the customer can check their selected products and other entries in the shopping basket for errors and correct them, if necessary.
-By clicking the “Buy now” button, the customer submits a binding order to purchase the products contained in the shopping basket.
-Placing and submitting an order requires the customer to click the relevant checkbox to confirm that they accept our T&C and thereby include them in their request.
+By clicking the “Add to basket” button the customer can place the product into a virtual shopping basket.
+This action is non-binding and does not constitute an offer to enter into a contract.
+The customer can click the basket icon in the website toolbar at any time to view the contents of the shopping basket.
+Here the customer can check the selected products and other entries in the shopping basket for errors and correct them, if necessary.
+By clicking the “Buy now” button the customer submits a binding offer to purchase the products contained in the shopping basket.

 2.3.
-In case of orders via our web shop or by e-mail, the customer receives an automatically generated receipt confirmation to their e-mail address (“order confirmation”) after placing their order.
-The customer receives another overview of their order and our T&C with this order confirmation.
-The order confirmation only documents receipt of the order and does not constitute acceptance of the order.
+In the case of orders placed via our web shop or by e-mail, after placing an order the customer receives an automatically generated confirmation of receipt sent to his or her e-mail address (“order confirmation”).
+With this order confirmation the customer receives the details of the order once more, together with our T&C. The order confirmation only documents receipt of the order and does not constitute acceptance of the order.

 2.4.
-The contract between PONS GmbH and the customer is concluded by delivering the ordered products.
+The contract between PONS Langenscheidt GmbH and the customer is concluded on delivery of the ordered products.

 2.5.
-If any of the products selected by the customer are unavailable when they place their order, we inform them about this immediately and refrain from accepting the order.
-In that case, no contract is concluded.
-If we have already received services in return, they are immediately reimbursed to the customer.
+If the products selected by the customer are unavailable when the order is placed, we inform the customer about this immediately and refrain from accepting the order.
+In that case no contract is concluded.
+If we have already received payment this is immediately reimbursed to the customer.

 2.7.
-We do not store the contractual text after contract conclusion.
-Customers have the option to register as a customer with us.
+We do not store the contractual text after the conclusion of the contract.
+Customers have the option to register a customer account with us.
 In that case the order data can be retrieved via the customer account.